twilliams9397/eng89_docker/README.md

 - competitors: rkt, HyperV etc
 - microservices share resources of local host
 - VMs vs Docker: fewer layers to get to final product with docker, doesn't install virtual OS
+- `docker pull image_name` to download from docker hub, `docker run image_name` will run the contents of the image
+- `docker ps` list running containers, and can add `-a` for more info on containers that have already run